 “We learned how to create a concert, finalize all the details that go into making one, and then promote it,” Ferguson says.
 “Whether that meant using the news or social media or word of mouth or even designing the posters, that class went into it all, and it really sparked a passion in me.
 When I took music business classes for the first time, I knew that’s what I was meant to do.”

 Over the last several years, Ferguson has put her education to good use, organizing various concerts around the Upstate.
 Some of them spotlighted a single artist, like a performance by the electronic-pop band SHAED on the Converse campus.
-But most of them, like a 2017 tribute to Tom Petty at Tipsy Music Pub on Pendleton St., have involved multiple acts, with proceeds often going to charitable causes.
+But most of them, like a 2017 tribute to Tom Petty at Tipsy Music Pub on Pendleton Street in Greenville, have involved multiple acts, with proceeds often going to charitable causes.

-And as she moved from event to event, Ferguson (who still sings professionally as part of the Upstate variety band Hot As A Pepper) learned more and more about working behind the scenes as a concert promoter.
+And as she moved from event to event, Ferguson (who still sings professionally as part of the Upstate variety band Hot as a Pepper) learned more and more about working behind the scenes as a concert promoter.

-“Each event it helps me understand more about what goes into setting things like this up,” she says, “whether that means finding bands, or coming up with a theme for the show.
+“Each event, it helps me understand more about what goes into setting things like this up,” she says, “whether that means finding bands, or coming up with a theme for the show.
 I’ve learned that people want to come together to listen to music and support a great cause, and as a musician I want people to come out and see live music and experience the culture that our city has to offer.”

-And she’s playing a serious added-value card, not just by bringing out food trucks and adult beverage vendors, but by bringing some of the Humane Society’s cutest ambassadors to the park for a meet-and-greet.
+And she’s playing a serious added-value card, not just by bringing out food trucks and adult-beverage vendors, but by bringing some of the Humane Society’s cutest ambassadors to the park for a meet-and-greet.

 “Supplying interesting things at your event is key,” Ferguson says.
 “You can have live music, but there have to be other elements that keep people there,” she says.
 “So the Humane Society will be coming out with some of their friendliest pups.
 They’ll be available to love and play with and hopefully take home with you.”